-The Inflammation Research Center (IRC or 'Inflammatie-researchcentrum') is active within VIB and Ghent University.
+The VIB-UGent Center for Inflammation Research (IRC) is active within VIB and Ghent University.

 Inflammation is the first response of the immune system to infection or tissue injury, leading to protection of the body against these insults.
 However, chronic inflammation forms the basis of several diseases such as asthma, rheumatoid arthritis, colitis, multiple sclerosis and even certain forms of cancer.